knath2000/fantastic-memory/README.md

+# Premier League Stat Changes

-In this project I will be looking at a variety of different stats and how they changed after the introduction of VAR into the English Premier League.
+This is my project where I look at how different stats have changed over time in the English Premier League.
+My first set of objectives will be to see how different stats changed after VAR was introduced.

+## Getting Started

-The first category we will be looking at is number of penalties awarded per season betwen the 12-13 and 21-22 seasons.
-After pulling some data from
+The first thing we will look at is the number of penalties awarded changed once VAR was introduced in the 19-20 season.

-Transfermarkt.us, the results are clearly visible.
-Unless otherwise stated, the code for the following findings can be found in the main project directory.
+### Change in Number of Penalties Awarded

+Please refer to the Penalties.Rmd file for the code and line-by-line explanations.
+The code generated the graph below, which gives us a preliminary answer to the question posed before.